RossEcho/Omni/README.md

 Desktop Automation: Executes a wide range of desktop tasks using PyAutoGUI based on the processed commands.
 Getting Started
-in cmd run "pip install requirements.txt"
+in cmd run "pip install requirements.txt" make sure to set your resolution and api key in config.py

 Usage